transdigiware/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

 The file then uses the `FileSystemWallet` class to build a wallet on your local filesystem.
-You can edit the line below to store the wallet in a different location.
+You can edit the following line to store the wallet in a different location.

 ```javascript
 const wallet = new FileSystemWallet('../identity/user/isabella/wallet')
 ```
 {:codeblock}

-After creating the wallet, the code snippet uses the enroll ID and secret to enroll by using your organization CA. It then creates an identity for the signing certificate and private key and imports them into the wallet.
+After you create the wallet, the code snippet uses the enroll ID and secret to enroll by using your organization CA. It then creates an identity for the signing certificate and private key and imports them into the wallet.
 Notice how the file passes your organization MSP ID into the wallet as well.

 ```javascript
 // Enroll the admin user, and import the new identity into the wallet.